USS Nebraska (SSBN-739)

-USS Nebraska (SSBN-739) is the 14th Ohio-class ballistic missile submarine, and the second United States Navy vessel to be named in honor of Nebraska, the 37th state.
+USS Nebraska (hull number SSBN-739) is the 14th Ohio-class ballistic missile submarine, and the second United States Navy vessel to be named in honor of Nebraska, the 37th state.
 She carries Trident ballistic missiles.

 Nebraska shares her nickname, "Big Red", with the University of Nebraska-Lincoln's athletic teams.

 Construction and commissioning

 The contract to build Nebraska was awarded on 26 May 1987 to the Electric Boat Division of the General Dynamics Corporation at Groton, Connecticut.
 Her keel was laid there on 6 July 1987 and she was launched on 15 August 1992, sponsored by Patricia Exon, the wife of United States Senator J. James Exon (1921–2005) of Nebraska.
 Nebraska was delivered to the U.S. Navy on 18 June 1993 and commissioned on 10 July 1993.